-Applications are invited for the Open Society Fellowship.
-The Open Society Fellowship supports individuals seeking innovative and unconventional approaches to fundamental open society challenges.
-The fellowship funds work that will enrich public understanding of those challenges and stimulate farreaching and probing conversations within the Open Society Foundations and in the world.
+Applications are open for the Open Society Fellowship 2019.
+The Open Society Fellowship was founded in 2008 to support individuals pursuing innovative and unconventional approaches to fundamental open society challenges.
+The fellowship funds work that will enrich public understanding of those challenges and stimulate far-reaching and probing conversations within the Open Society Foundations and in the world.

 This proposition is intended as a provocation—to stimulate productive controversy and debate—and does not necessarily represent the views of the Open Society Foundations.
 Applicants are invited to dispute, substantiate, or otherwise engage with the proposition in their submissions.
 Though the proposition deals with economic issues, those without an economics or business background are welcome to apply, provided they have a relevant project in mind.